About this report

 How to interpret this report

-This burnup chart shows a detailed view, by feature, of what is accepted: LOE (dark blue line) or LOV (light blue line).
-The orange line shows how overall scope changed during the PI.
+This burnup chart shows a detailed view, by feature, of what is accepted: LOE (orange line) or LOV (purple line).
+The blue line shows how overall scope changed during the PI.
 If the PI is not yet finished, you will see three projected lines on the end of the orange accepted line—these predict normal, optimistic, and pessimistic trends for acceptance for the remainder of the PI based on previous acceptance rate.
 Use this chart to understand if you have too much scope in the PI (the orange line) to be able to finish on time.
 If the predictor lines do not approach the top of the orange line, you may need to decrease scope for the PI.